AkinoriKahata/AkkyForClass/practiceMarkDown.md

 ```

 (2) Mandatory Access control provided by XSM
-- there are three type of policies
+- there are three type of policies.
  a.
 Type  - Define which hypercall can be executed.
  b.
 Role  - Each role has set of types which belong to the role.
  c.
 User  - Each user has set of roles which belong to the user.